Wondering how to deal with toxic people?

 Unfortunately most of the time, that’s just a nice fantasy!
 You can ask for the apology.
 You can ask someone to not cross your boundaries again.
 You make it clear exactly how you want to be treated.
 But you can’t actually make them do it!
 It would be nice if everyone said and did only things we approved of.
 But sometimes you just have to accept what’s happened and move on.

-How To Deal With Toxic People Tip #6:
+Dealing With Toxic People Tip #6:

 Stop The Dance